Arturs1123/My-First-Web3-DApp/README.md

-# Your first Web3 dApp: React app reading real Ethereum blockchain database
+# My first Web3 dApp: React app reading real Ethereum blockchain database

 Step-by-step guide to setting up and launching a TypeScript/React web app querying Ethereum blockchain data in standard querying language (GraphQL).
 From a programming perspective, Ethereum is basically just a big database.
 It contains a huge amount of information - live, valuable, insightful information.
 In this tutorial, you'll learn how to build (and optionally actually build) a simple Ethereum blockchain data browser.
 The example data is CryptoPunks.
 These are 8-bit digital art portraits.
 Their value is that they are unique digital assets with provable ownership verification.
 You can see a screenshot of the finished dApp at the bottom of this page.